George Simons | July 18, 2024

 Here's everything you need to know about drafting and filing an Answer to a credit card debt lawsuit, with sample Answers included.

 Drafting an Answer may seem like an intimidating feat at first, but following these 6 steps is a great way to begin.
 The following sample Answer can also serve as your guide.
-You can draft one of these Answers for free with SoloSuit:
+You can draft one of these Answers with SoloSuit:

 Now, let's break down these 6 tips a little further.